-To minimize the costs of upscaling enzymatic hydrolysis, we want to develop a cost-efficient method making use of a scale-down approach and CFD modelling studies.
-By understanding the hydrodynamics and reaction conditions at pilot-scale, it should be possible to mimic large-scale transport conditions in a lab-scale set-up.
-As a result, lab-scale can be further used for effective process optimization, significantly decreasing process development costs.
+To minimize the costs of upscaling enzymatic hydrolysis, we developed a cost-efficient method making use of a scale-down approach and CFD modelling studies.
+By understanding the hydrodynamics and reaction conditions at pilot-scale, it is possible to mimic large-scale transport conditions in a lab-scale set-up.